gchq/sleeper/docs/deployment-guide.md

 If you have deployed multiple instances or you do not have the same `generated` folder that was created when it was deployed, you can pass the instance ID as an argument to this script.

-## Interacting with / editing an instance

-There are clients and scripts in the `scripts/deploy` and `scripts/utility` directories that can be used to adjust an existing instance.

-See the [usage guide](usage-guide.md) for information on how to interact with the instance.
-The admin client described there can be used to adjust the configuration of an instance by setting instance properties.

-See the [tables documentation](usage/tables.md#addedit-a-table) for how to add/edit Sleeper tables.

 ### Pausing and restarting the system